-Making reasonable modifications to the affidavit process does not require a medical assessment.
-You should use your own good judgement about what is necessary to ensure a person's disability does not prevent them making an affidavit
+Making reasonable changes to the affidavit process does not require a medical assessment.
+You should use your own good judgement about what is necessary to ensure a person's disability does not prevent them making an affidavit.

 People who do not feel confident swearing an affidavit in English can request the services of an interpreter.

 When an interpreter is used, the process is as follows:

 - The interpreter undertakes 'the interpreter's oath', which ensures that the interpreter translates what they hear or read to the best of their ability and in accordance with the law.

 - The interpreter reads a translation of the affidavit to the deponent.